 Each presenter will provide a brief introduction to their project or research and describe any success/obstacles that have been encountered along the way.
 A discussion period will follow each presentation where attendees can ask questions or provide feedback on the project.

-To submit a presentation proposal, please complete the following form: Presenter’s Registration.
+To submit a presentation proposal, please complete the Presenter’s Registration form no later than Tuesday, August 8th.

-To register to attend online, please complete the Attendee Registration from.
-Registration deadline: TBD.
-Presenters do not need to also register as an attendee.
+For those who wish to attend, please RSVP with the Attendee Registration form no later than Tuesday, August 22, 2023. ***Presenters do not need to also register as an attendee.

 Previous Project Expositions